JuliaPlots/Plots.jl/README.md

 - DataFrames with column symbols (initialize with `dataframes!()`)

 In general, you can pass in a `y` only, or an `x` and `y`, both of whatever type(s) you want, and Plots will slice up the data as needed.
 For matrices, data is split by columns.
 For functions, data is mapped.
-For DataFrames (TODO), a Symbol/Symbols in place of x/y will map to the relevant column(s) and also automatically set the associated legend label.
+For DataFrames, a Symbol/Symbols in place of x/y will map to the relevant column(s).

 Here are some example usages... remember you can always use `plot!` to update an existing plot, and that, unless specified, you will update the `currentPlot()`.